rafaelcoelho1409/GoogleShoppingBot/README.md

-# Web Scraping com Selenium para coletar preços de produtos no Google Shopping
+# Web Scraping with Selenium to collect product prices on Google Shopping

-## Objetivo deste bot:
+## Purpose:
-- Armazenar em uma tabela os produtos, preços, lojas e links de cada item que aparece em uma pesquisa no Google Shopping.
-Por exemplo, se você deseja pesquisar preços de celulares, basta digitar 'celulares' como termo de pesquisa no terminal de comando após executar o script python.
+- Store into a data table products, prices, shops and links from each item displayed in a search on Google Shopping.
+For example, if you want to search smartphone prices, it's enough to type 'smartphones' as a search term on command terminal after executing Python script.

-## Recursos utilizados:
+## Resources:
 - Webdriver: ChromeDriver (Chrome)
 - Visual Studio Code
 - python3.8
-- pip3: gerenciador de pacotes python3.x
+- pip3: python3.x packages manager

-## Pacotes do Python usados para construir o bot:
+## Python packages used to build the bot:
 - Selenium Webdriver (selenium)
 - Webdriver Manager (webdriver_manager)
 - time